Saved Schools

 Student experience design

-The learning environment at San Luis High School has created a learning experience where they are provided multiple learning pathways that enable every learner to be college, career, and community ready on a personal path. - Through course requests students can select courses that align with their interests.
-Our master schedule is then built around student course request interest. - Multiple pathways are available such as dual credit in Math, English and CTE courses, industry certifications available through CTE courses, and rigorous courses through advanced placement. - Students track their data and regularly set goals during time designated across the campus. - All teachers offer choice through Universal Design for Learning, allowing students options in how to access, engage, and demonstrate learning.
-Choice boards, multiple assessment opportunities, and collaboration in small groups based on data provide a just-right learning environment. - School wide standards-based grading are providing an equitable system of assessment and reporting.
-Proficiency scales are being used and further developed to show the progression from basic to advanced.
+The learning environment at San Luis High School has created a learning experience where they are provided multiple learning pathways that enable every learner to be college, career, and community ready on a personal path.
+Through course requests students can select courses that align with their interests.
+Our master schedule is then built around student course request interest.
+Multiple pathways are available such as dual credit in Math, English and CTE courses, industry certifications available through CTE courses, and rigorous courses through advanced placement.
+Students track their data and regularly set goals during time designated across the campus.
+Teachers offer choice through Universal Design for Learning, allowing students options in how to access, engage, and demonstrate learning.
+Choice boards, multiple assessment opportunities, and collaboration in small groups based on data provide a just-right learning environment.
+School wide standards-based grading are providing an equitable system of assessment and reporting.
+Proficiency scales are used and further developed to show the progression from basic to advanced.
 Student Agency has been a natural outcome based on the learning pathways at San Luis.

 Core Practices